 - Online registration and payment for all events will be available at MotorsportReg.com.

-- While on-site registration is still available, there will be a $5.00 additional charge for any driver who does not register and pay online.
+- While on-site registration is still available, there will be a $5.00 additional charge for any driver who does not pre-register online.

 - Online registration will close on Thursday (for Saturday events) or Friday (for Sunday events) at 11:59 PM Eastern.